-If you could forgive the heft of the system and clunkiness of a single analog nub, the PSP was a wonderland of rich games that felt perfectly nestled between the short experiences found on, say, a GameBoy, and the lengthier games found on PS2.
-So let's take a moment to celebrate and recognize 25 of the best PSP games of all time.
+If you could forgive the heft of the system and clunkiness of a single analog nub, the PSP was a wonderland of rich games that felt perfectly nestled between the short experiences found on, say, a GameBoy, and the lengthier experiences found on PS2.
+So let's take a moment to celebrate and recognize 25 of the best PSP games of all time, all of which have (more or less) stood the test of time.

 25. Half-Minute Hero